 Preparing Nonnative English Speakers for Success at Carnegie Mellon University

-An intensive five week summer program designed for nonnative English speakers entering Carnegie Mellon University graduate programs each fall.
+An intensive month long summer program designed for nonnative English speakers entering Carnegie Mellon University graduate programs each fall.

 Step 1: Consider your score on standardized language assessments.
 As a rough guide, students appropriate for ACC would likely have the following test scores: